DanielTemesgen/danieltemesgen.github.io/about.md

 permalink: /about/
 ---

-Learning the basic of web development through making a GitHub Pages.
+Learning the basics of web development through making a GitHub Pages website.